georgebarwood/Database/README.md

 Implementation details
 ======================

 Database tables are kept in files with a fixed record size.
-This is possible because variable length values ( string and binary ) are encoded an kept seperately.
-The encoding is currently simply the offset in a the system string or binary file.
+This is possible because variable length values ( string and binary ) are encoded and stored seperately.
+The encoding is currently simply the offset in the system string or binary file.

-The other file is an index file.
-Index files are B-Trees.
-Each page has a fixed maximum size ( 4 kb at the time of writing ), when a page overflows it is split, and the new page is recorded in a parent page.
+The other type of file is an index file.
+Index files are B-Trees where each page has a fixed maximum size ( 4 kb at the time of writing ), when a page overflows it is split, and the new page is recorded in a parent page.
 See indexpage.cs for the details.

 Manual
 ======